Brooks, Georgia: Education

 Brooks' education falls under the Fayette County Board of Education.
-Middle school students attend Whitewater Middle, and high school students attend Whitewater High in Fayetteville, both of which are of recent construction.
+Middle school students attend Whitewater Middle, and high school students attend Whitewater High School in Fayetteville, both of which are of recent construction.
 Liberty Tech Charter school is using the old Brooks Elementary School building; there has been a school at this location since 1909.
 Brooks Elementary closed in 2013.

-Activities

-Besides activities at churches and schools, there is a youth recreational park which has baseball fields and football fields for the Brooks youth league.
-Brooks' roadways are often filled with bike riders, and many bicycle races come through the area.
-Other recreational activities in the area include horse riding, riding ATVs, fishing, and hunting.